DannaCojocari/LFA_Course/Labs/Lab1/REPORT_TEMPLATE.md

             return False
 ```

-* To check the function "stringBelongToLanguage" I implemented a unit test which verifies it.
+* To check the function "stringBelongToLanguage" I implemented a unit test which verifies whether various strings belong to the language.

 ```
 class MyTestCase(unittest.TestCase):